 Avoiding inflammatory foods such as sugar, caffeine, cows dairy and gluten will really help to strengthen your immune system, boost your mood and energy and reduce inflammation systemically throughout your body.
 Make an effort to move every day, preferably outdoors in the sunshine if possible, because exercise has been scientifically proven to reduce the effects of chronic stress and increase endorphin levels - helping us to feel happier and more relaxed.

 Remember, stress will always be part of our everyday life, sometimes more so than at other times, but just how much stress impacts on our physical and mental health, is largely determined by how we respond to it.
-I’ll be following up with another post on the best ways to combat and reduce stress in your life shortly, but for now, consider starting with your diet and grab a copy of my e-book Eat Yourself Healthy here and start to feel the difference eating healthy food can make to your life.
+I'll be following up with another post on the best ways to combat and reduce stress in your life shortly, but for now, consider starting with your diet and grab a copy of my book Love Your Gut and start to feel the difference eating healthy food can make to your life.